tback/brother_ql_web/README.md

 Once it's running, access the web interface by opening the page with your browser.
-If you run it on your local machine, go to <http://localhost:8013> (You can change the default port 8013 using the --port argument).
+If you run it on your local machine, go to <http://localhost:8013> (You can change the default port 8013 using the `--port` argument).
-You will then be forwarded by default to the interactive web gui located at `/labeldesigner`.
+You will then be forwarded by default to the interactive web GUI located at `/labeldesigner`.

 All in all, the web server offers:

-* a Web GUI allowing you to print your labels at `/labeldesigner`,
+* a web GUI allowing you to print your labels at `/labeldesigner`,
 * an API at `/api/print/text?text=Your_Text&font_size=100&font_family=Minion%20Pro%20(%20Semibold%20)`
   to print a label containing 'Your Text' with the specified font properties.